Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 document, and save the PDF file on your machine.
 The resulting

-) is the one that you will submit.
+PDF file (ps2_partI.pdf) is the one that you will submit.
 See

 the submission guidelines at the end of Part I.